-General use face coverings are now optional in most indoor spaces on Harvard University premises.
+General use face coverings are optional in most indoor spaces on Harvard premises.
 Limited exceptions apply.

-We strongly encourage individuals to consult the CDC's COVID-19 community levels for the Cambridge and Boston campuses (Middlesex and Suffolk counties respectively) to help make a personal choice on mask usage.
+We strongly encourage you to consult the CDC's COVID-19 community levels for the Cambridge (Middlesex county) and Boston (Suffolk county) campuses to help make personal mask usage choices.

-Wearing a well-fitting mask indoors in public, regardless of vaccination status or individual risk, is strongly encouraged in areas classified as "high".
-The CDC also recommends that if you are immunocompromised or at high risk for severe illness that you wear a mask or respirator that provides you with greater protection, even when community risk is classified as "medium".
+You are strongly encouraged to wear a well-fitting mask indoors in public areas classified as "high", regardless of your vaccination status or individual risk.
+If you are immunocompromised or at high risk for severe illness, the CDC recommends that you wear a mask or respirator that provides you with greater protection, even when community risk is classified as "medium".

-Any persons that begin exhibiting undiagnosed symptoms of COVID-19 must mask and be tested for COVID-19.
-Persons should continue to mask and limit contact with others while awaiting test results.
+If you begin exhibiting undiagnosed symptoms of COVID-19 you must wear a mask and be tested for COVID-19.
+Continue to wear a mask and limit contact with others while awaiting your test results.
 See Viral Testing for more information on testing.

-Harvard University community members are encouraged to have an acceptable face covering on their persons at all times for situations in which they may be required.
-At this time, we also strongly recommend voluntary masking indoors and in crowded settings outdoors.
-High-quality disposable masks, worn with no gaps at the edges, can protect both the wearer and those around them from COVID-19.
+Harvard encourages you to have an acceptable face covering with you at all times for situations in which it may be required.
+We strongly recommend voluntary masking indoors and in crowded settings outdoors.
+High-quality disposable masks, worn with no gaps at the edges, can protect both you the wearer and those around you from COVID-19.

-'General use' applies to faculty, staff, students, or visitors who must wear a face covering in accordance with current Harvard University policy for source control on Harvard University's premises.
+"General use" applies to faculty, staff, students, and visitors who must wear a face covering per current Harvard policy for source control on Harvard's premises.

-Face coverings provide source control and protect others from potentially infectious droplets that might be generated by the wearer.
-This is particularly important because people can spread the SARS-COV-2 virus without showing symptoms.
+Face coverings provide source control and protect others from potentially infectious droplets that may be generated by the wearer, which is particularly important as people can spread the SARS-COV-2 virus without showing symptoms.

-In limited situations when face coverings are required, anyone on campus not adhering to the University's face coverings policy may be asked to leave campus or be subject to administrative action.
+In limited situations when face coverings are required, anyone on campus not adhering to Harvard’s face coverings policy may be asked to leave campus or be subject to administrative action.

-Please note that schools and Central Administration Units may continue to require masking in certain settings, depending on their population, rates of infection, and other public health data.
+Schools and units may continue to require masking in certain settings, depending on their population, rates of infection, and other public health data.

-In settings where face coverings continue to be required, individuals may remove their face covering while actively eating and drinking, unless otherwise prohibited within the space.
+In settings where you must wear face coverings, you may remove your face covering while actively eating and drinking, unless otherwise prohibited within the space.

-In certain settings, such as medical clinics and laboratories, additional PPE (e.g., N95 respirators) may be needed instead of general use face coverings.
+In settings like medical clinics and laboratories, additional PPE (like N95 respirators) may be needed instead of general use face coverings.

-Harvard University does not have a separate or differing mask policy for unvaccinated individuals.
-Harvard community and non-Harvard community members who are unvaccinated should be instructed to talk to their healthcare provider about whether they should wear a mask or respirator when indoors.
+Harvard doesn’t have a separate mask policy for unvaccinated individuals.
+Unvaccinated Harvard and non-Harvard community members should ask their healthcare provider if they should wear a mask or respirator indoors.

-To protect the privacy of our community and visitors, vaccination status is often unknown and the decision to wear a mask in settings where it is not required is a personal one.
-The decision to mask should be informed by the prevalence of cases in the community, your vaccination status, and your age/medical history.
+To protect the privacy of our community and visitors, vaccination status is often unknown and wearing a mask in settings where not required to is personal decision.
+Masking decisions should be informed by the prevalence of community cases, and your vaccination status, age, and medical history.

-We strongly encourage indoor masking for persons with greater health risks or concerns.
+We strongly encourage indoor masking if you have greater health risks or concerns.
 Masks continue to be highly effective in reducing risk of transmission regardless of vaccination status.